IronOxidizer/Fast-as-Fabric/README.md

 Raw results are available in the `benchmarks` directory.
 The following setting were used:

-- Launched offline
+- launched offline
-- Fullscreen
+- fullscreen
-- Max FoV (Quake Pro)
+- max FoV (Quake Pro)
-- VSync Off
+- vsync off
-- Max Framerate Unlimited
+- max framerate unlimited
-- Render distance 10
+- render distance 10
-- Spectator
+- spectator
-- Peaceful
+- peaceful
-- All other settings are left on default unless specified.
+- all other settings are left on default unless specified.

 Benchmarking was done using the following tools: